Global%20ECOM%20Synergies

 Avoid Risky Tactics

-Avoid any form of manipulation, including incentivized or fake reviews.
+Avoid any form of manipulation, including incentivised or fake reviews.

 These can result in listing suppression or account penalties.